 The Renewable Energy Foundation subjects its own position to constant review and criticism, and in pursuit of this corrective external opinion.
-Our view, as expressed above is that the RO is not creating a favourable environment for innovation, and consequently we have on this occasion commissioned a significant UK innovator, the engineer Jim Oswald C.Eng, of the Oswald Consultancy Ltd.,4 to comment on the RO Review Consultation document.
+Our view, as expressed above is that the RO is not creating a favourable environment for innovation, and consequently we have on this occasion commissioned a significant UK innovator, the engineer Jim Oswald C.Eng, of the Oswald Consultancy Ltd.,3 to comment on the RO Review Consultation document.
 While we had originally intended to subsume his report into our own statement, we believe that his views merit submission in their entirety, and we do here while noting that they do not necessarily represent the position of the Renewable Energy Foundation, though at many points there is a clear consilience.
 In particular we draw attention to the following conclusions drawn by Mr Oswald:

-The current RO appears likely to suppress innovation, but ROCs which are a function of half hourly electricity price would encourage enterprising technology development and lead to the successful establishment of growing renewable businesses within the UK.
+- The current RO appears likely to suppress innovation, but ROCs which are a function of half hourly electricity price would encourage enterprising technology development and lead to the successful establishment of growing renewable businesses within the UK. - Fixed term ROCs would provide the government with flexibility whilst giving the investment community financial assurance.